-- □ If we approve your request for an exception, our approval usually is valid until the end of the plan year.
-This is true as long as your doctor continues to prescribe the drug for you and that drug continues to be safe and effective for treating your condition. - \Box If we say no to your request, you can ask for another review by making an appeal.
+□ If we approve your request for an exception, our approval usually is valid until the end of the plan year.
+This is true as long as your doctor continues to prescribe the drug for you and that drug continues to be safe and effective for treating your condition.

+□If we say no to your request, you can ask for another review by making an appeal.
-Section 7.4 Step-by-step: How to ask for a coverage decision, including an exception

-Legal Term A "fast coverage decision" is called an "expedited coverage determination."
+Section 7.4 Step-by-step: How to ask for a coverage decision, including an exception determination."
+Legal Term A "fast coverage decision" is called an "expedited coverage determination." ----------------- ------------ ---

+Step 1: Decide if you need a "standard coverage decision" or a "fast coverage decision."